Alitalia unlikely to be in for long haul without Air France-KLM

 Air France-KLM tried to take over Alitalia five years ago, but the deal was scuppered by Italy's Prime Minister of the time, Silvio Berlusconi, who asked Italian investors to rescue the company.

-The Rome-based airline was entrusted to a disparate group of 21 Italian shareholders, including bank Intesa Sanpaolo , road operator Atlantia and holding group IMMSI.
+The Rome-based airline was entrusted to a disparate group of 21 Italian shareholders, including bank Intesa Sanpaolo (ISP.MI), road operator Atlantia (ATL.MI) and holding group IMMSI (IMSI.MI).

 The Italian government has stated that it is open to Air France-KLM raising its stake to 50 percent but has said that it would look for an alternative if the French group were to treat Alitalia as a mere appendix to its larger fleet and did not develop a hub around Rome's Fiumicino airport.